 What does your body language communicate in sales situations?
 Are you coming across in a confident, captivating way?
 Or is your non-verbal expression giving your power away?

-Amy Cuddy, a social psychologist at Harvard Business School is renowned for her research on stereotypes and discrimination, emotions, power and non-verbal behaviour.
+Amy Cuddy, a social psychologist at Harvard Business School is renowned for her research on stereotypes and discrimination, emotions, power and non-verbal behavior.

 She is also known the world over for her TED talk, Your body language shapes who you are.
 Her advice provides an antidote to the doubts and insecurities that all salespeople experience at some point in their career.

 Sociologists have long studied the effects of our body language.
-Cuddy says we are quick to communicate judgements and inferences according to posture, gestures, or tone of voice.
-Which in turn can influence extremely important outcomes in business, such as who we hire or promote.
+Cuddy says we are quick to communicate judgement and inferences according to posture, gestures, or tone of voice.
+Which in turn can influence important outcomes in business, such as who we hire or promote.

 When we feel powerful, we use expansive gestures to make ourselves big and demonstrate our pride.
 If we feel powerless on the other hand, we do the exact opposite and close in on ourselves, making ourselves smaller.